 REMINDER: If you are traveling to a country other than the U.S., where you are not a Citizen or Permanent Resident/Immigrant of that country, you must verify if you need a visa to enter that country.
 Please plan ahead and check the Consulate General website for that country for visa requirements and application procedures.

-Requesting a Travel Signature for Form I-20 or Form DS-2019: With the ISO working remotely, it is NOT possible to drop off/pick up your Form I-20 or DS-2019 to request a travel signature.
-Students will need to request a new Form via iMIT.
+Requesting a Travel Signature for Form I-20 or Form DS-2019: The ISO is accepting requests for new Forms I-20/DS-2019 via iMIT, and the documents will be processed and issued to students electronically.
+It is NOT possible to drop off/pick up in-person your Form I-20 or DS-2019 to request a travel signature.
 To request a new Form I-20 or Form DS-2019 with travel signature:

 (1) Login to iMIT